kagrawal29/ai-native-internship-next/README.md

 - Keep visual parity with the static version; any design/motion work happens in later phases.
 - Anchor links (`#program`, `#journey`, …) must keep working across sections.
+- Work from feature branches, merge into `development`, and let Vercel auto-deploy that branch.